 In general terms, a private water supply is any water supply not provided by a water company.
 It is not a "mains" supply.
 Most private supplies are situated in the more remote, rural parts of the country.
 The source of the supply may be a well, borehole or spring.
 The supply may serve just one property or several properties through a network of pipes.

-Stratford-on-Avon District Council has 223 private supplies serving over 400 properties.
+There are 223 private supplies serving over 400 properties within Stratford-on-Avon district.
 There are a certain number of domestic and commercial private water supplies where we routinely monitor quality both microbiologically (bacteria) and chemically (e.g. nitrates).
-The local authority has to decide which category the supply falls into and the risk; this tells us how often we have to test the water.
-Testing of supplies to a single domestic dwelling is only undertaken on request.
+We decide which category the supply falls into and the risk; this tells us how often we have to test the water.
+Testing of supplies to a single domestic dwelling is only carried out if the homeowner requests it.

 Safe drinking water is essential to good health.
-All private water supplies can pose a threat to health unless they are properly protected and treated.
+All private water supplies can pose a threat to health unless they are properly protected and water treated.
 They may become contaminated with bacteria, protozoa, parasites and viruses (micro-organisms) or other substances.
 Many of these are harmless, but some may cause serious illness or even death in vulnerable people.
-Commercial and larger domestic water supplies are risk assessed by the authority at least every five years.
+We risk assess commercial and larger domestic water supplies at least every five years.
 This involves looking at the whole supply from source to point of use and identifying any problems that may cause the supply to become contaminated.

 Many private supplies need treatment to remove contamination.
-This is especially true for supplies of water from a spring source, which are prone to contamination from bacteria in the environment.
+This is especially true for a supply of water from a spring source, which is prone to contamination from bacteria in the environment.

 Some treatment methods include:

 UV treatment is by far the most common form of treatment system and, if correctly maintained, can be highly effective.
 Here are some tips on what to look for: